dvorster/term-deposit-classifier/README.md

 ### Running the test suite

-Follow the same `docker compose up` steps as in the runnisection above.
+Follow the same `docker compose up` steps as in the run analysis section above.
 In the terminal in the root of the project run `pytest` to run the suite of tests.
-More details can be found in the [`tests`](tests) directory.
+More details can be found in the README.md in the tests directory.

 ## Licenses